-However, solid foundations are necessary to reach a good language skill level.
-These are provided by professional language courses.
-As an attractive employer, you make an active contribution.
+However, in the long-term a solid foundation is necessary to reach a good language level.
+This can be achieved through professional language courses.
+As an attractive employer, you can make an active contribution.

-Whether it is a classic 9-to-5 job, shift work or particularly flexible working hours - coordinating work hours with lesson times can be challenging for your international professional.
-You can help, for example, by adapting working hours on an individual basis, allowing an hour’s break or reserving a time slot for the language course.
+Whether you have a classic 9-to-5 job, shift work or flexitime - coordinating working hours with lessons can be a challenge for your international specialist.
+You can help, for example, by adapting working hours on an individual basis, giving leave of absence on an hourly basis or reserving a time slot for the language course.

-Information on organising working hours can be found on the Platform for Designing Working Hours Together by the RKW Hessen Rationalisation and Innovation Centre.
+Information on organising working hours can be found on the portal Cleverly Design Working Hours by the RKW Hessen Rationalisation and Innovation Centre.

-Many language institutes offer to conduct courses directly at your company.
-This reduces the time required for the professional as well as for the company.
+Many language institutes offer to come into your company to run language courses.
+This saves time for the specialist as well as for the company.
 However, you will need to be able to provide a suitable room.

-It is not uncommon for companies to pay the course fees in full or in part, on behalf of their new employees.
-After all, improving international professional’s German language skills will also benefit your company.
+It is not uncommon for companies to pay the course fees for their new employees in full or in part.
+After all, an international skilled worker with a good knowledge of German will also benefit your company.

-In the case of a language tandem, both participating employees benefit: the international professional learns German, while the other employee learns the native language of the specialist.
+In the case of a language exchange, both employees who participate benefit: the international skilled worker learns German, while the other employee can learn the native language of the skilled worker.

-IQ advice on having qualifications recognized as well as on further qualifications takes place throughout Hessen.
+IQ provide advice on having qualifications recognized as well as on further qualifications throughout Hessen.
 You can find your local service on our website under the link below.
-The coordinating office of the IQ Network Hessen is located in Offenbach.
+The coordinating office of the IQ Network Hesse is located in Offenbach.

 District / Cities: District Offenbach